neelkamath/omni-chat-backend/docs/server.md

 ### DB

-- Always use `com.neelkamath.omniChat.db.DB.transact` instead of `import org.jetbrains.exposed.sql.transactions.transaction`.
 - Never operate on the DB tables directly.
 Always use the abstraction layers in `com.neelkamath.omniChat.db` instead.
 - The abstraction layer for the database (excluding the tables) is [`src/main/kotlin/db/DB.kt`](../src/main/kotlin/db/DB.kt).
-For the test source set, use the extensions housed in [`src/test/kotlin/db/DB.kt`](../src/test/kotlin/db/DB.kt).
+For the test source set, use the extensions in [`src/test/kotlin/db/DB.kt`](../src/test/kotlin/db/DB.kt).
 - Every table and its related functions have their own file.
 This file has the same name as the `object` it contains, which is named using the format `<TABLE>Data`.
 The table `object` is named `Table`, and its SQL table name is overridden to provide the actual name.
-For the test source set, use the extensions housed in its mirror file (e.g., [`src/main/kotlin/db/ContactsData.kt`](../src/main/kotlin/db/ContactsData.kt)'s mirrored file is [`src/test/kotlin/db/ContactsData.kt`](../src/test/kotlin/db/ContactsData.kt)).
+For the test source set, use the extensions in the mirror file (e.g., [`src/main/kotlin/db/ContactsData.kt`](../src/main/kotlin/db/ContactsData.kt)'s mirrored file is [`src/test/kotlin/db/ContactsData.kt`](../src/test/kotlin/db/ContactsData.kt)).

 ## Development